Using .Where()

-The following code applies the pt cut before any of the values are selected from the jets.
-This means that pt, eta, and phi all will only be from jets with 30 GeV or higher.
+The following code applies the pt cut before any values are selected from the jets.
+As a result, pt, eta, and phi all come only from jets with 30 GeV or higher.

 query = FuncADLQueryPHYSLITE()